A wall-mounted coat rack allows easy access to coats, hats, and backpacks. Find out how to make a DIY coat rack out of wood here.

-- 1/2″ Screws
+- ½" Screws

 - Screw Driver

-We decided that we wanted it to be about 40 x 8 1/2 inches.
-The longest screw backing to the knobs was 1 3/8 so we knew that we would have to account for that as well.
+The backing to the knobs is 1 ⅜", so we had to account for that as well.

 We ultimately decided to go with 2 different sizes of Primed Pine Board.
 We got one length of 1x4x8ft and one length of 1x3x8ft.

-Once we had a good idea of what we were doing we went to the saw table and cut our lengths of wood to what is stated in the sketch above.
+Once we knew what we were doing we went to the saw table and cut our lengths of wood to what is stated in the sketch above.

 This is how the pieces looked when I was done sanding them.

 Before we add the knobs we need to add the support braces to the back.
 This will keep all of the boards aligned like we want and give the space on the back to allow for the screws of the knobs.

 We put almost all of the knobs in but left a couple off where we would need to screw the rack into the wall.

-I took some white paint and dabbed it over the dark screws to help hide them.
+Then I took some white paint and dabbed it over the dark screws to help hide them.

-Doesn't it look awesome, and completely functional too!
+Doesn't it look awesome, and completely functional too?
 I love the mish-mash of all the different knobs.